DUNE-DAQ/runconftools/docs/generator_creation.md

 def validate( path:str ) -> bool :
 ```
 function.
-This is used to perform specific operations that validate the validity of that configuration.
+This is used to perform specific operations that validate the configuration.
-As the `generate` function, this is called by the configuration management scripts.
+As with the `generate` function, this is called by the configuration management scripts.

 The function must return `True` in case the configuration is found to be correct by the function, or `False` otherwise.